 $ sudo systemctl restart mariadb #For MariaDB

-Service command might differ based on your distribution and installation method.
+The command may differ depending on your Linux distribution or installation method.

-8. Access the database shell again and verify if the secure-file-priv value has changed as expected.
+9. Access the database shell again and verify the updated value of secure-file-priv.

 mysql> SHOW VARIABLES LIKE 'secure_file_priv';